Geology of CRYSTAL ONYX Cave

 Prewitts Knob is the pink spot in the center of this map.
 Cave City is to the north and Mammoth Cave to the west.
-The map shows the Big Clifty limestone in pink, Girkin in light green, St. Genevive in gray-green and St, Louis in green.
+The map shows the Big Clifty sandstone in pink, Girkin formation limestone in light green, St. Genevive in gray-green and St, Louis in green.
 It shows how the knob stands alone above the Pennyroyale Plateau.
 Caves are the rule in limestone, rather than the exception.

-Water in the air and flowing through soil picks up carbon dioxide and forms carbonic acid.
+Water flowing through soil picks up carbon dioxide and forms carbonic acid.
 That is the carbonation that gives soda pop its fizz.
 It very effectively dissolves calcite, including limestone, animal shells, teeth and bones.
 Water gets saturated with calcium and when it is exposed to air can’t hold as much so gives it up to make our beautiful secondary cave formations.
 Stalactites start as “soda straws” where the drip leaves a small ring of calcite before it falls to its mate stalagmite below.
 Once the straw is clogged, the water either flows down from the top or is pushed out of the formation.
 That creates a rough surface known as “cave coral”.
 Flow stone is formed when water flows over surfaces in sheets.
 Draperies are made when the water flows as drips down a knife edge, leaving a bit of calcite along the way.

 The underground river.

+The sandstone was eroded away, and water could flow through the limestone.
 Once the cave was exposed to air, the water couldn’t hold as much calcium and it started to be deposited as our beautiful secondary formations.

 This an interactive 360 view of the Moon Room.
 You can see the “moon milk” on the ceiling, an old light fixture from the 60s, and where stalactites have been broken and are now regrowing soda straws.